jinhyunpark2459/jinhyunpark2459.github.io/_pages/about.md

 selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---
-👋 I'm a master's student studying mechanical engineering at [Cornell University](https://www.cornell.edu/) with a focus in dynamics & control and robotics.
+👋 I'm a recent graduate with a master's degree in mechanical engineering from [Cornell University](https://www.cornell.edu/) with a focus in dynamics & control and robotics.
 This website is a platform where I upload my personal projects.
 So far, this includes projects related to dynamics simulations, controller design, and robotics.

 **Programming Languages**: Python, Java, C++, C, MATLAB
 <br><br>